o1lo01ol1o/mcp-haskell/README.md

 ### Building with Nix

-**Important**: This flake requires you to provide a `ghcid` derivation that uses the same GHC version as your project.
-This ensures compatibility between the MCP server and the Haskell project it's monitoring.
+**Important**: In downstream projects, prefer building `mcp-ghcid` with the same Haskell toolchain as your project (i.e. provide the `ghcid` derivation from your project’s package set).
+This ensures ghcid sees the same package database and GHC version as your workspace.

 #### Basic Usage